 Before we continue, it’s important to understand how most resumes are reviewed today.

 Most companies use software called Applicant Tracking Systems (ATS) to organize the resumes they receive.
 The ATS is like a digital filing cabinet.
 Recruiters search for resumes by typing keywords, which are usually job titles and skills, into the ATS search bar.
+Some systems even rank your resume by how closely it matches the job requirements.

 That’s why everything you include in your work experience section (and how you format it) needs to be optimized for both humans and the ATS.